JPNaude/X-MimeTypes/Readme.md

 Note that we use all lowercase characters to describe the vendor's name and product for consistancy.

 The above example is pretty simple, and can be extended.
 Again, you can reference the full specification [here](http://standards.freedesktop.org/shared-mime-info-spec/shared-mime-info-spec-latest.html#id2661973) for more information.
-The next section will describe EDA specific extensions that are available:
+The next section will describe EDA specific extensions that are available.

 EDA Extensions
 --------------